FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 April 14, 2000 -- In Game 2 at Philly, the Flyers edged the Sabres 2-1 as John LeClair and Eric Desjardins recorded PPGs.
 LeClair's goal was later shown to have penetrated the side of the net as pointed out about six minutes later by Dixon Ward of the Sabres.
 TV replays verified this though it wasn't immediately detected by anyone on the ice.
 Afterwards, a frustrated Sabres' goalie Dominik Hasek whacked Keith Primeau with the goalie's blocker pad after Primeau attempted to keep alive a rebound, causing a melee.
 Brian Boucher, on the other hand, was composed with 26 saves and backboned the Flyers to a key victory.

 April 18, 2000 -- In Game 4 at Buffalo, Stu Barnes scored 4:42 into OT to give the Sabres a 3-2 win and the team's only victory in this series.
 Buffalo blew a 2-0 lead but handed the Flyers their eighth straight post-season overtime defeat.
 Vladimir Tsyplakov appeared to have scored 28 seconds into the game but a whistle prematurely blown on-ice by referee Dan Marouelli nullified the goal.
 Curtis Brown gave Buffalo a 1-0 lead with five seconds left on a 5-on-3 and nine seconds into the two-man advantage.
 Rick Tocchet and Keith Primeau scored for the Flyers.
 Buffalo outshot Philly 34-28.
 Brian Boucher made 31 saves.
 Dominik Hasek made 26 saves.
+Buffalo's Alexei Zhitnik (double minor) was suspended the following game for high-sticking Daymond Langkow across the helmet.

-November 4, 2000 -- In just his third NHL start, Roman Cechmanek made 18 saves and defeated his boyhood idol Dominik Hasek in a 3-0 win in Philadelphia.
+November 4, 2000 -- In just his third NHL start, Roman Cechmanek made 18 saves and defeated his boyhood idol Dominik Hasek in a 3-0 win in Philly.
 Ruslan Fedotenko scored the game's first goal and then assisted on the second goal, by Dan McGillis, eight seconds after coming out of the penalty box.

 March 1, 2001 -- Roman Cechmanek made 26 saves and Mark Recchi and Daymond Langkow assisted on both goals in a 2-0 win.
 Keith Primeau and Eric Desjardins scored.
 Cechmanek tied Dominik Hasek for the league-lead with his eighth shutout.
 Hasek made 29 saves and dropped to 6-9-6 all-time against Philadelphia during the regular season.